Leadership for 21st Century Schools

-The program is a major initiative of the university's Connie L. Lurie College of Education.
-Dean Elaine Chin recruited Dr. Arnold Danzig, a nationally recognized researcher and program director, to lead the initiative and assembled a team of top scholars and researchers.
+The program is a major initiative of the university's Connie L. Lurie College of Education. and directed by Dr. Arnold Danzig, a nationally recognized educational researcher.
+The Ed.D. program has assembled a team of top scholars and researchers to participate in the doctoral program.

 These tenured and tenure-track faculty are passionate leaders who share a desire to teach, learn from and engage with accomplished candidates.